teambit/docs/docs/tag-component-version.md

 ### Dependencies resolution

-When tagging Bit recalculates dependencies versions, as described here: /docs/add-and-isolate-components#dependencies.
+When tagging versions, Bit recalculates dependencies as described [here](/docs/add-and-isolate-components#dependencies).
 If an error occurs, such as the package not found, the tagging is canceled.

 To tag the component even though it has missing dependencies, use the `ignore missing dependencies` flag: